Sports Massage Techniques

 Effleurage strokes can also be soothing and cause stimulation of large cutaneous mechanoreceptors within the tissues.
 These mechanoreceptors help moderate the bodies perception of pain and so can reduce the sense of such pain.
 Besides the physiological effects mentioned thus far, effleurage will also warm tissues and stretch tissues to a certain extent in preparation for the use of more intensive techniques.

-Friction techniques tend to be used more in the treatment of chronic conditions (tendonitis) and where unresolved tissue injury has resulted in "barriers" (scar tissue, fibrosis or adhesions) and the techniques are used to aid with tissue healing and function.
+Friction techniques tend to be used more in the treatment of chronic conditions (tendonitis) and where unresolved tissue injury has resulted in "barriers" (scar tissue, fibrosis or adhesions) and the techniques are used to aid with soft tissue repair and function.
 In chronic cases, one can often find a reduction in tissue mobility and extensibility, along with a reduction in blood supply and often nerve stimulus.
 Some therapists talk about "breaking down scar tissue" with massage therapy techniques.
 However, "scar tissue" is a repair and so very different from normal healthy tissue and will never be the same again.
-Hence, it is currently impossible to break down scar tissue and turn it into normal tissue (See the tissue healing article).
+Hence, it is currently impossible to break down scar tissue and turn it into normal tissue (See the Tissue Repair, healing and scar tissue article).

 However, misuse or trauma can create tissue adhesions or myofascial trigger points (MTrPs), trigger points (TrPs) for short.
 These areas of tissues and muscle fibres have effectively become "glued" together.
 Such adhesion can create "barriers" to normal tissue function, often leading to pain and affecting mobility.
 Friction techniques aim to break down and remove these "barriers".
 Treating the adhesions can help reduce tension associated with scar tissue but will not change the scar.
 Such techniques may also increase blood supply, mobility, extensibility and nerve stimulus to underlying tissues.
 Reducing such "barriers" to healing is thought to provide tissues with the best chance of repairing and restoring normal function.
 Restoring tissues to as near normal function as possible is a crucial goal for therapists concerning reducing pain and restoring mobility.
 Restoring normal or near-normal tissue function also helps reduce compensatory movement patterns, resulting in other problems.
 There are also other forms of more advanced friction massage techniques, such as Instrument Assisted Soft Tissue Mobilisation (IASTM).